ailintom/persons-names-MK/Database structure.md

 |names_types_xref_id    | INT   | Unique record ID, primary key |

 ### bonds (table_id: 24)
-Each record represents a statement about a relation between two persons stated in inscriptions or representations (as in cases when the bond of matrimony between the represented persons is implied only by iconography) on an inscribed object.
+Each record represents a statement about a bond between two persons stated in inscriptions or representations (as in cases when the bond of matrimony between the two persons persons is implied only by iconography) on an inscribed object.
 *Equivalent: [SNAP:DRGN](http://snapdrgn.net/ontology)/Bond*

 | Field name        | Type  | Description |